lieuzhenghong/human-compactness/40_docs/results.md

 ## Strategy

+1. Spatial diversity is bad, homogeneity good
+2. States legally mandate compactness
+3. Might commonly-used compactness measures exacerbate spatial diversity (bad), actually give us more homogeneous districts (good), or do nothing at all?
+	 The answer to this question is an empirical one.
+Further, if different compactness measures track spatial diversity differently, that may give us a prima facie reason to select one over the other (apart from their ability to measure gerrymandering).
+4. I answer these empirical questions through MCMC methods + a novel method of compactness developed with Rodden and Eubank. (human compactness as a robustness measure --- using driving distances rather than geometric compactness measures should give different findings if the relationship between compactness and spatial diversity is specific to geometric compactness measures)
+5. I find that compactness measures and spatial diversity measures are largely orthogonal.
+These are mixed results.
+It's encouraging that compactness is not making the problem worse, but sad that more compact districts can't have better democratic outcomes.
+	 - I also find, reassuringly, that various compactness measures track each other well, including human compactness and geographic compactness measures
+	 - There is some weak evidence to suggest that human compactness outperforms geographic compactness in certain special cases.
+6. Further work can build upon my same methodology to investigate the relationship between compactness metrics and the seat-vote curve (King 2020), Moon and Deford 2019
+7. My contribution: methodological and empirical (no more theoretical bit about why compactness matters --- where to fit in?)
+8. I present a theoretical model showing under what circumstances different compactness measures can increase/decrease spatial diversity

 Present two (three?) different views of compactness metric.

 - One is that compactness metrics could track spatial diversity.
 Given that we